ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Changing_Title_Text/en.md

 Sadly, you can't do this yourself.
 Just ask a [QAT](/wiki/People/Quality_Assurance_Team) to change it.
 They're the only ones that are able to, so just give them a note of what you need/want, and if it's reasonable enough, you'll get your new title text on your map!
 Easy, right?!

-Why do I need to change?
+Why should I change it?
 ------------

 If used correctly, it can add a certain effect (in a good way!) to a map.
 It changes the presentation of your map in an effective manner if used correctly by changing the elements and the time of the appearance of the title.
 If you're a storyboarder, this might be a very huge benefit to you!

--   An effective example would be [Shiirn's Solar map](http://osu.ppy.sh/s/33483)
+-   An effective example would be [Noisestorm - Solar (Shiirn)](https://osu.ppy.sh/s/33483)
--   You can split the title if it's too long for a single line: [example](https://osu.ppy.sh/s/1391), [another one](https://osu.ppy.sh/s/57560)
+-   You can split the title if it's too long for a single line: [IOSYS - Kanbu de Todomatte Sugu Tokeru ~ Kyouki no Udongein (DJPop)](https://osu.ppy.sh/s/1391), [Amane - Yume goro mo, Kinou no Koto -Rolling Contact Remix- (TicClick)](https://osu.ppy.sh/s/57560)

-General info
+General Info
 -------------

-Hand this to your favourite QAT.
+Send a PM (private message) with this to your favorite QAT member.

 -   Syntax is as follows: